The Agouti and the Paca: Rodents of South America

-There are two paca species: the lowland paca, or Cuniculus paca, and the mountain paca, or Cuniculus taczanowskii.
+Two paca species exist: the lowland paca, or Cuniculus paca, and the mountain paca, or Cuniculus taczanowskii.
 As its name suggests, the mountain paca lives at higher elevations than the lowland species.
 The animals are generally more sedentary and slow-moving than agoutis.
 Pacas generally aren't kept as exotic pets, but the lowland species is present in some zoo collections.
 Wild pacas are caught for their meat, which is often considered to be a delicacy.

 The lowland or spotted paca is widely distributed in Central and South America.
 It has a stockier body than the daintier agouti.
 The paca has a red brown to dark brown coat with several rows of white spots or stripes along its sides.
 Its undersurface is pale yellow.
 The head has a blunt snout and relatively large eyes.
 As in the agouti, the tail is barely visible.
 The legs are short.
 There are four toes on each of the front feet and five on each of the back ones.